-There were some supporters, including local ranchers and the auditor of the town of Belfield, Natalie Muruato, who voiced her faith in North Dakota regulators and noted the economic benefits the proposed refinery will bring, including more sustainable jobs and tax revenue.
+There were some supporters, including local ranchers and the auditor of the town of Belfield, Natalie Muruato, who voiced their faith in North Dakota regulators and noted the economic benefits the proposed refinery will bring, including more sustainable jobs and tax revenue.

 "It means increased students that help with mill levy money.
-It means additions.
-It means bodies to serve on boards, to volunteer as firefighters and serve as medics.
+It means additions, it means bodies to serve on boards, to volunteer as firefighters and serve as medics.
 Technology ... can coexist with natural resources," Muruato said.
 "I know Meridian is working tirelessly to build a green refinery.
 Oil is a natural resource, a resource that North Dakota has been provided to run our vehicles, run our farm equipment and our construction equipment."

 Public comment went on for roughly two hours.
 Some specific concerns were whether the air quality division of the health department had anticipated the impact of regular truck traffic going in and out of the facility.
 Another point of contention were concerns that Meridian's attempts to avoid being subject to the Public Service Commission's regulatory scrutiny were deceptive or dishonest.

 Linda Weiss, a Belfield resident, asked "what game are they playing?" referencing reports from Meridian citing the refinery's output at 49,500 barrels per day.
-The air quality permit is for a facility that would produce 55,000 barrels per day — this discrepancy was seen as a means of escaping scrutiny from the PSC, which is not empowered to hold to standard facilities that produce less than 50,000 barrels per day.
+The air quality permit is for a facility that would produce 55,000 barrels per day — this discrepancy was seen as a means of escaping scrutiny from the PSC, which is not empowered to hold to standard facilities who produce less than 50,000 barrels per day.

 "If you're gonna propose something, then be very on board and absolute with that.
 Don't play with the decision makers," Theodora Bird Bear, a resident from Fort Berthold, said.
 She directly criticized the health department, saying that the state has still refused to clean up a spill that affects water near her.